World's #1 finishing resource since 1989

 We use a 12 ga tube that is galvannealed for a product that is powder coated.
 We have noticed what appears to be (white rust) or zinc chloride that precipitates to the surface of the tube which creates problems in our powder coating process.
-If the tube is not cleaned using Scotch Brite [linked by editor to product info at Amazon] before being prepped and painted the paint has a tendency to develop crater or pits in the surface.
+If the tube is not cleaned using Scotch Brite [affil. link to product info on Amazon] before being prepped and painted the paint has a tendency to develop crater or pits in the surface.
 This material may be in our inventory for 90-120 days before processing.
 The material is stored inside our plant.

 Are we experiencing moisture problems or are we experiencing some other type reaction.